Senozoid/ZC1-handbook/combat.md

 ## Physical Damage

-- Outgoing damage is based on only the equipped weapon(s) which can attack an enemy at the chosen range.
-If the player chooses to attack an enemy outside the range of all of the player's equipped weapons, the turn will simply fail.
+- The only weapons contributing positively to outgoing damage are the equipped weapon(s) which can attack an enemy at the chosen range.
+However, all equipped weapons contribute to the total weapon weight.
 - Physical damage has 3 components, which are blunt damage, cutting damage and piercing damage.
 All calculations are done separately and symmetrically regarding these components.
 Both the [defence](glossary.md#defence) and [damage](glossary.md#damage) stats, as well as [weapon power](glossary.md#power) and [armour rating](glossary.md#rating), consider the three components to be independent of each other.

 ### Dealing Damage

 #### Things to note:

-- Outgoing physical damage is determined by the attacker’s equipped weapon(s), Strength attribute, damage modifiers, Martial skill and the defender’s Martial skill.
+- Outgoing physical damage is determined by the attacker's Strength attribute, equipped weapon(s), and damage modifiers.
-- The damage potential of a weapon is its power, and the further the total weight of equipped weapon(s) exceeds the Strength of the wielder, the less effective each weapon will become in proportion to its power.
+- The further the total weight of equipped weapon(s) exceeds the wielder's Strength, the further the wielder's turrnrate and accuracy are reduced.
 - If the wielder's Strength exceeds the total weight of equipped weapon(s), there is a roll for extra damage where the maximum is the difference, and the minimum is 0.
-- The chance of an attack to not miss, is given by the ratio of the attacker's [accuracy](glossary.md#accuracy) and the defender's [evasion](glossary.md#evasion).
-Both accuracy and evasion, unless modified, are equal to the corresponding combatants' Martial skills.
+- The probability of the attack completely missing, is determined by the attacker's [accuracy](glossary.md#accuracy) and the target's [evasion](glossary.md#evasion).
 If the attack is evaded, any accompanying effects are also evaded.

 #### Calculations:

 ```
-Hit probability = min(1, Accuracy/OppEvasion)
+Miss probability = max(0, (1+OppEva-Acc)/10)
-WeaponDam = min(Power, Power*Strength/TotalWeight)
-BaseDmg = Sum of valid WeaponDams + roll(0,Strength-TotalWeight)
+Powers = Sum of powers of weapons valid at chosen range
+Weights = Sum of weights of all equipped weapons

+BaseDmg = Powers + roll(0, Str-Weights)
 Outgoing = Mod(BaseDmg)
 ```